-Where prime recipients and subrecipients retain title to subject inventions, the U.S. government retains certain rights.
+Where prime recipients, subrecipients and contractors retain title to subject inventions, the U.S. government retains certain rights.

-Government Use License
+1) Government Use License

-The U.S. government retains a nonexclusive, nontransferable, irrevocable, paidup license to practice or have practiced for or on behalf of the U.S. any subject invention throughout the world.
+The U.S. government retains a nonexclusive, nontransferable, irrevocable, paid-up license to practice or have practiced for or on behalf of the United States any subject invention throughout the world.
 This license extends to contractors doing work on behalf of the government.

-March-In Rights
+2) March-In Rights

 The U.S. government retains march-in rights with respect to all subject inventions.
 Through "march-in rights," the government may require a prime recipient or subrecipient who has elected to retain title to a subject invention (or their assignees or exclusive licensees), to grant a license for use of the invention to a third party.
-In addition, the government may grant licenses for use of the subject invention when a prime recipient, subrecipient, or their assignees and exclusive licensees refuse to do so.
+In addition, the government may grant licenses for use of the subject invention when a prime recipient, subrecipient, contractor or their assignees and exclusive licensees refuse to do so.